 Please note that this article may contain affiliate links.
 As an Amazon Associate, I earn on qualifying purchases at no additional cost to you.
 You can read more at the bottom of this page or read my full disclosure on my Affiliate Disclosure Page

-Why does God allow suffering?
-This is a question that has plagued mankind through millenia.
-From illness to natural disasters, it seems like there are always things happening in the world that seem, to us, to be unfair or hurtful.
+We have all heard the question asked.
+If we are good people, why does God allow suffering?
+This is a question that has plagued mankind for millennia.
+From illness to natural disasters, it seems like there are always things happening in the world that seem, to us, to be unfair or hurtful and that cause much pain even for the faithful.

 With every act of creation in Genesis 1, except the Sabbath which was called “holy”, we read that God saw that it was “good”.
 So if creation was good, why would God allow it to suffer?
+Why allow the problem of pain?
 Why is death allowed to occur?
-Why does an evil enemy exist if creation was “good”?
+Why does an evil enemy even exist if creation was “good”?

 The Bible tells us of a God who, through our own acts of adversity and rebellion, has been relentless in drawing us toward Himself.
 However, many people have trouble reconciling a God who loves us with a God who allows us to go through pain and illness and death.